WCB PROJECT MANAGEMENT

 (REGULATING BADGE HOLDERS)

-A supportive AND welfare focused committee of anonymous, independent Wildlife Professionals: any concerns about a Badge Holder's rehabilitation practices are placed before and discussed in monthly meetings by those Wildlife Professionals.
+A supportive AND welfare focused committee of anonymous, independent Wildlife Professionals: any concerns about a Badge Holder's rehabilitation practices - from our feedback system - are placed before and discussed in meetings by those Wildlife Professionals.
 The committee is made up of a multitude of 14 wildlife professionals.
 On the committee are Wildlife Vets, Wildlife Vet Nurses, a number of smaller 'Home Based' Rehabbers, a couple of Large Rescue Founder/Rehabbers & a number of independent Rehabbers (working in larger Rescue Centres) as well.

 [IF THERE ARE CLEAR BREACHES OF A BADGE HOLDER'S BEHAVIOUR THAT STRONGLY SUGGEST PRACTICES THAT WOULD AMOUNT TO ANIMAL CRUELTY, THESE WILL BE IMMEDIATELY PASSED ONTO THE RSPCA]